Dough adapted slightly from Molly Wizenberg

 - 1 beaten egg

-- Combine milk and butter in glass measuring cup.
+- Make the dough: Combine milk and butter in glass measuring cup.
 Microwave on high until butter melts and mixture is just warmed to 120°F to 130°F, 30 to 45 seconds.
 (If you don’t own a microwave, gently heat the butter and milk together in a small skillet.)
 Place 1 cup (128 g) of the flour, the sugar, the egg and the salt in the bowl of a stand mixer fitted with the dough hook and mix on low speed.
 Slowly pour the warm milk and butter mixture into the bowl.
-(Note: If you pour slowly you will ensure not cooking the egg if your mixture is a little too hot).
 Beat on low speed 3 minutes, stopping occasionally to scrape down sides of bowl.
 Touch the mixture to make sure it is just barely warm.
 Sprinkle yeast over top and stir.
 Add remaining 2 1/2 cups (318 g) flour to the mixing bowl.
-Continue beating on low speed until flour is absorbed and dough is smooth and elastic (or actually quite sticky), about 8 minutes.
-Note: In the past, I have added more flour (only about a quarter cup) but most recently I don’t add any more flour.
-The dough will not gather around the hook — it will look like a sticky mess — but after the two hour rise, it is surprisingly easy to work with.
+Continue beating on low speed until flour is absorbed, about 8 minutes.
+(Note: In the past, I have added more flour, about a quarter cup, but most recently I don’t add any more flour.
+The dough will not gather around the hook — it will look like a sticky mess — but after the two hour rise, it is surprisingly easy to work with.)

-- Lightly grease a large bowl with butter or oil.
+- Let the dough rise: Lightly grease a large bowl with butter or oil.
 Transfer dough to bowl, turning to coat.
 Cover bowl with plastic wrap.
 Let dough rise in warm draft-free area until doubled in volume, about 2 hours.